What's data archiving

 - Search data directly in the archive Entities.

 Due to the volume of data, the archive catalog is less performant than the main catalog.
-To manage the end user expectations in terms of response time, implement a toggle that the end user must explicitly set whenever he/she wants to interact with the archived data.
+To manage the end user expectations in terms of response time, implement a toggle that the end user must explicitly set before interacting with the archived data.

 Step 4.
 Create a Timer to asynchronously run the archiving process